dhoer/chef-selenium_grid/README.md

 ## node

-Installs and configures a Selenium Node as service on Linux and a GUI service on Mac OS X and Windows.
+Installs and configures a Selenium Node as service on Linux and a GUI service on Windows.
 See selenium [node](https://github.com/dhoer/chef-selenium#attributes-2) recipe attributes for more information about configuring the node.
 The following attributes are in addition to the node attributes.
 See associated browsers and drivers cookbook attributes (if any) for more information about configuring them as well.